schadokar/logistics-blockchain-network/README.md

 Open the application on `localhost:3000`.

-## Application Setup and Action Screenshot
+## Application Setup and Action Screenshot :clapper:

 It is assumed that you started the fabric successfully.